KhooChenNan/KhooChenNan/README.md

 - 🔭 I’m currently working on an app that acts as a ledger and able to track cryptocurrencies easier.
 - 🌱 I’m currently learning Java.
-- 👯 I’m looking to collaborate on any programmers interested in cryptocurrencies.
+- 👯 I’m looking to collaborate with any programmers interested in cryptocurrencies.
 - 🤔 I’m looking for help with Python.
 - 💬 Ask me about Java or Cryptocurrencies
 - 📫 How to reach me: [Instagram] (https://www.instagram.com/khoochennan/)